-CXK announce the relaunch of its Elevate study programme in Canterbury, a scheme designed to help unemployed young people to build confidence, develop their Maths and English skills, and find work.
+CXK announces the relaunch of its Elevate study programme in Canterbury, a scheme designed to help unemployed young people to build confidence, develop their Maths and English skills, and find work.

 Elevate is a programme for 16-24 year olds who are NEET (Not in Education, Employment or Training) and do not hold English and/or Maths at GCSE Level 4 or above (Grade C or above).
 The 12 week programme begins on 8th May and is open to anyone in the Canterbury and surrounding areas.